jcchurch/APSUJavaCamp/03_FirstProgram/03_FirstProgram.md

     }

 If your code looks like this, click the green arrow on the menu button.
 This is the "Play" button.
+If we ever tell you to empty a method, it should look something like this.

 ## Program Output